Shadeira/TODO-List-Tutorial/README.md

-# How to Create a To-Do List App with HTML, CSS, & JavaScript
+# Create a To-Do List App with HTML, CSS, & Javascript

 ## Introduction
 Tired of your "to-do" list looking more like a "to-don't" list?
 Today's the day we flip the script!
 We're turning your to-dos into to-dones!

 Follow along with this tutorial as we work together to check off every incomplete task on our to-do list using HTML,CSS, and JavaScript.
-By the end of the tutorial you’ll be able to ADD,DELETE, EDIT, and most importantly COMPLETE tasks.
+By the end of the tutorial you’ll be able to ADD, DELETE, EDIT, and most importantly COMPLETE tasks.

-Here are the following tasks you will need to complete:
+Here are the following features you will need to complete:
 * Add Tasks
 * Read Tasks
 * Update Tasks